junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Bobby scowls at his back, snapping.
 "Then found them!
 You can't just leave Sam and Dean in the past like that!"

 "I know."
 Castiel turns back, looking at Bobby in the eyes, solemnly.
+Determined.
 "So I'll still go, and try my best, but I don't know what's the chance.
 If I don't make it back..." he breaks the gaze, "please know that I'm truly sorry and I mean it."

 With that, and a disturbance of wind flow in the room, Castiel is gone.

-"What--" Bobby takes two steps ahead, right next to where the angel was, but it is so clear there is nothing left there anymore.
+"What the--" Bobby takes two steps ahead, right next to where the angel was, but it is so clear there is nothing left there anymore.

-### Act 2-2 (Dean leave Sunrise)
+### Act 2-2 (Dean leave Sunrise)(Sunrise, 1861, Dean&Sam)

 > **Outline:** Dean prays to Cas but doesn't get answer, they figure Cas said they're lost to him, so their idea is to do something "noisy" (big enough to get some notice from the future but not too big to disturb the history) so that their existence might be like some beacon in the timeline, hopefully making it easier for Cas to locate them.